helen-lehrer/currency-exchanger/README.md

 ```

-To access the environmental variable in our application, preface the environmental variable with process.env:
+When the application requires the key, it is prefaced with process.env like so:

 ```
 process.env.API_KEY